Maumagnaguagno/HyperTensioN_U/README.md

 - List ``member``

 Otherwise they are external calls the user must provide through an ``external.rb`` file in the same folder as the domain.
-Functions are expected to return a String object, numbers are expected to be in the Float format (``5.to_f.to_s == "5.0"``).
+The ``external.rb`` must define an **External** module with methods that are expected to return String objects, numbers are expected to be in the Float format (``5.to_f.to_s == "5.0"``).
-The ``generate`` method expect Strings to replace variables, if you only need to forward values through subtasks you can ignore this limitation.
+This is a requirement of the ``generate`` method that expects Strings to replace variables, if you only need to forward values through subtasks you can ignore this limitation.
 Calls that only operate on external structures must return any non-false value to avoid failing preconditions.
+Instance variables from HyperTensioN U can be accessed by using the domain namespace, such as ``Mydomain.state``.
 An example of calls is available [here](examples/external).
 Note that the state of external structures is not implicitly saved, which may impact search results that try to decompose using other methods or operator effects.
 To avoid this problem one can limit the number of plans to be searched, add more preconditions or explicitly duplicate such structures.